radicle-dev/radicle-upstream/app/README.md

     <Text variant="hugeTitle">Radicle</Text>
     ```

-  - `DesignSystem/Components`: reusable low-to-high complexity components,
+  - `Components`: reusable low-to-high complexity components and layouts.
-    layouts and single-use fragments which are extracted from screens or other
-    components for the sake of code readability.

     Sub-folders in this category should only be created for breaking up larger
     components into smaller fragments.
 If a component is broken up in
-    fragments, make sure to only export the component for public use, not the
+    fragments, make sure to only export the component which is intended for
-    fragments.

-    Single-use components that are extracted from screens and used by only one
-    screen should be prefixed with the name of the screen, for example:
-    `DesignSystemGuideSection.svelte`.

-There is a third group of components, which is not part of the Design System:
+    public use.

+Next to `DesignSystem`, you'll find a directory called `Screens`.
+Screens bring
-"Screens".
-Screens bring together components from the Design System forming
+together components from the Design System forming what a user in the UI sees
-what a user sees in the UI as a whole screen.
-More complex UX flows can be
-broken down into multiple sub-screens, in this case a top-level screen should
+as a whole screen.
+More complex screens can be broken down into multiple
-contain common data fetching and routing for the sub-screens.
+fragments, in this case the screen will contain data fetching and routing logic
+for the fragments.
+Fragments should be placed in a directory named after the
+screen.

 When multiple screens share the same layout, it should be extracted into a
 separate component.
 Layout components are suffixed with "Layout", like so: